 Life is messy and Messy Church embraces looking for God at the messy edges of our lives.

 At St. George’s.
-Messy Church gathers on the second Wednesday of each month at 5:00 pm and ends at 7:00 pm.
+Messy Church gathers on the second Friday of each month (Sept.-May) at 5:00 pm and ends at 7:00 pm.
 Children (and that includes anyone with less then 3 digits in their age, although exceptions can be made) are given free rein to express the joy of living and to allow the Spirit that lives in each of us to shine.
 There is an area set aside for anyone who is interested in a faith discussion, to come together and in an informal conversation interact with fellow seekers.

 Come home from work, pick up the kids and come to Messy Church, knowing that there is one less night that you have to cook that week!